safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 ### Configuring new back ends in a different cloud

-In Poland, we work together with Poznan Supercomputing and Networking Center (PSNC).
+In Poland, we work together with another European Cloud providor.
 They also provide an OpenStack-based IaaS, however with a slightly different setup with regard to the network stack in the OpenStack platform.

-In our demo, we'll show that the Safespring community Terraform modules also can be used to provision instances on the PSNC OpenStack IaaS with only a few additional lines of Terraform code for allocating and attaching floating IP addresses to instances.
+In our demo, we'll show that the Safespring community Terraform modules also can be used to provision instances on the other European Cloud providor's OpenStack IaaS with only a few additional lines of Terraform code for allocating and attaching floating IP addresses to instances.
 If we were to use another Safespring site as the second (or even more) OpenStack IaaS, only the variation of providers and aliases would be necessary.

-The code for ssh-key, security group with rules and instance is in fact identical except for using a different provider alias which points to the PSNC OpenStack cloud entry in the local `clouds.yaml` file, like this:
+The code for ssh-key, security group with rules and instance is in fact identical except for using a different provider alias which points to the other European Cloud providor's OpenStack cloud entry in the local `clouds.yaml` file, like this:

 ```hcl